PCP Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Whether PCP was used alone or with other drugs or alcohol (also known as polydrug abuse)

-PCP addiction is a disease of the brain and real problem for many people.
+PCP addiction is a disease of the brain and a real problem for many people.
 Without treatment, PCP addiction can greatly reduce the overall quality of life, but fortunately, anyone can overcome PCP addiction with the right help.

 These objectives are achieved with evidence-based treatment methods which include: